Attraction 25 / 57

 Baths of Cluny

+Visitors to Cluny Museum can also view the ruins of the Gallo-Roman Baths of the 3rd century, on top of which the Cluny complex was partially constructed.
 The museum includes some of the remains of the baths, known as the Thermes de Cluny (Baths of Cluny).
-The baths were built at 200 A.D., but were destroyed around 100 years later by invading barbarians.
+The baths were built at around 200 AD, but were destroyed around one hundred years later by invading barbarians.